baydre/string-analyzer/README.md

 - PHP 7.4 or higher
 - SQLite3 PHP extension
 - PDO PHP extension
-- Apache with mod_rewrite (or equivalent server with URL rewriting)
+- Apache with mod_rewrite (or use PHP’s built-in server with a router script)

 ## Installation